Embassy of Australia, Paris: Architecture & Construction

-The Embassy's construction started in 1973, was finalised in 1977, and officially opened in 1978.
+The embassy's construction started in 1973, was finalised in 1977, and officially opened in 1978.
 The building was designed by Australian architect Harry Seidler as the main architect, with Marcel Breuer and Pier Luigi Nervi.
 The embassy's architectural floor plans offer an interesting look into Harry Seidler's traditional sense behind the architecture.
 There is a detailed overview of the office and the residential areas which offer a valid appreciation of his architectural work.
 Harry Seidler has employed various methodologies to construct his designs and the architectural reports from him provide insight into various design approaches which consist of technology preparation and aesthetic orientation.
 The embassy's design was formulated from precast modularised combined with a quartz and granite-faced exterior and pressured precast story similar to Seidler's different models.
 The embassy is located on a triangular-shaped complex and consist of quadrant-structured development on nine floors.
 The two curved complexes were situated to prevent contact with each other as it was designed to maximise a view of the scenery of the river with the city in the same frame.
 The buildings together follow the axis of the Champ de Mars.
 The Chancery's residence in the complex is Australia's missions to UNESCO and OECD and further office rooms are currently rented out in one building with the additional including 34 employees’ apartments.

 Ambassadors

 The Ambassador of Australia to France is the representative of the Embassy of the Commonwealth of Australia to the French republic and an official of the Australian Department of Foreign Affairs and Trade.
-The position of the Australian Ambassador to France is currently placed with Gillian Bird.In 1945, Australia opened its legation in Paris, Australia and France commenced their official diplomatic tie.
+The position of the Australian Ambassador to France is currently held by Gillian Bird.
+In 1945, Australia opened its legation in Paris, Australia and France commenced their official diplomatic tie.
 During this time, Keith Officer was appointed as the Ambassador at the legation in April 1950 to take the place of William Hodgson when it had refurbished to embassy status.
 Making Keith Officer the first Ambassador of Australia to France at the Embassy of Australia in Paris.